jigoshop/jigoshop/readme.txt

 == Changelog ==

+= 1.9.2 - =
+* New: System Info icon.
+* Improved: Code formatting of settings and tax classes.
+* Fix: Saving multiple taxes - fixes issue where some states were not saved thus resulting in 0% tax.
+* Fix: Calculating taxes in cart and checkout
+* Fix: Properly displaying tax values when coupons are used and tax is applied after coupons.
 = 1.9.1 - 2014-05-12 =
 * Fix: Checking for shipping and billing state and country correctness.
 = 1.9 - 2014-05-12 =